feincms/feincms/docs/admin.txt

   initialization on your content type forms, you can specify template fragments which are included in predefined places into the item editor.

-  If you need to execute additional Javascript, for example to add a TinyMCE instance, it is recommended to add the initialization functions to the ``contentblock_init_handlers`` array, because the initialization needs to be performed not only on page load, but also after drag-dropping a content block and after adding new content blocks.
-Take a look at the ``mediafile`` and ``richtext`` item editor include files to understand how this should be done.

   Currently, the only include region available is ``head``::

       class ContentType(models.Model):